Health Curriculum Committee

 - Larry Leung, Lecturer, Interprofessional Education Lead, Faculty of Pharmaceutical Sciences

 - Barry Mason, Senior Instructor, Department of Cellular & Physiological Sciences

 - Jason Min, Lecturer, Interprofessional Education Lead, Faculty of Pharmaceutical Sciences

 - Christie Newton, Director of Continuing Professional Development and Community Partnerships, Faculty of Medicine

 - Jenna Scott, Co-Director, Master's Program in Genetic Counselling, Department of Medical Genetics

-- Eavan Sinden, Instructor, School of Audiology and Speech Sciences
+- Eavan Sinden, Assistant Professor, School of Audiology and Speech Sciences

-- Elsie Tan, Professor of Teaching, School of Nursing
+- Elsie Tan, Senior Instructor, Interprofessional Education Faculty Lead, School of Nursing (on leave)

 - Kara Vogt, Dietetics Practice Educator, Clinical Instructor, Faculty of Land and Food Systems

 - Angela Wagner, Education Program Coordinator, Office of UBC Health